Learn how to easily make a DIY toddler busy board that will keep your little one entertained for hours!

 - My Pinspiration board had thumbtacks underneath their similar piece, but I was afraid of Rowan’s little fingers prying those loose, so like a cheesy TV gameshow, there’s nothing interesting behind either door.
-My dad picked parts for these up at various job sites over the years.
+I should just add some stickers though, right?

 - Twist Latch: Rowan enjoys swinging it open/closed and twisting the lock.
-This gets played with a lot.
+This gets played with A LOT.

 - Door Knob: It doesn’t actually spin, but Rowan still enjoys grabbing onto it.